grupo06-t15/FrontEndPremierCarG6_T15/README.md

 - Replace `plugin:@typescript-eslint/recommended` to `plugin:@typescript-eslint/recommended-type-checked` or `plugin:@typescript-eslint/strict-type-checked`
 - Optionally add `plugin:@typescript-eslint/stylistic-type-checked`
 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

+   # Features:

+- User registration.
+- Login functionality.
+- The possibility to put a vehicle up for sale.
+- Viewing and browsing of listed vehicles.
+- Ability to delete or update an announcement.
+- purchase a vehicle.
+- delete the account.
+- comments on the plataform ads.
+- Edit and delete the comments.